Health Needs – Physical & Mental Health

 The Equality Act (2010) defines disability as a physical or mental impairment that: “has a ‘substantial’ and ‘long-term’ negative effect on a person’s ability to do normal daily activities.”
 We also go into more detail about this on our Disability and schools page.

-Children and young people with these types of conditions don’t necessarily have SEN. But remember, wherever a disabled child or young person requires Special Educational Provision, they fit the criteria as having Special Educational Needs.
+Children and young people with certain disabilities don’t necessarily have SEN. And there will be times where a child with SEN would not fit the definition of disability (under the Equality Act 2010).
+However, we must remember that wherever a disabled child or young person requires special educational provision, they fit the criteria as having ‘Special Educational Needs’.

 Mental Health

-Anxiety can be a barrier to learning or indeed accessing the learning environment, and it can be a special educational need (SEN).
+Anxiety can be a barrier to learning or indeed accessing the learning environment, and it can be a Special Educational Need (SEN).
 Why?
 Because an anxious students ability to access and engage with learning may be impaired significantly when compared to their peers.
 An anxious child is entitled to a suitable education which may include reasonable adjustments if that is what they need to be properly supported.

 The following are examples of mental health symptoms that can be regarded as a mental impairment under the Equality Act: